 - UCHS faculty, with wide experience, a high percentage of advanced degrees, and in an average class size of fifteen, teach and model Christian values which are expected to be followed by the students.
 Students take these values beyond the classroom through many hours of community service.

-- UCHS offers a wide variety of extracurricular activities to meet individual students’ needs: fourteen varsity sports, yearbook, debate, student government, Model UN, NHS, and a variety of interest groups/clubs.
+- UCHS offers a wide variety of extracurricular activities to meet individual students’ needs: fourteen varsity sports, yearbook, debate, student government, Model UN, National Honor Society, and a variety of interest groups/clubs.
 There is a dress code, but no uniforms.